Last updated on December 21, 2025

 Resplendent Angel

-Besides being a good beater as a 3/3 flier for three, Resplendent Angel is a payoff for lifegain strategies, effectively making 4/4 Angels if you gain 5+ life.
+Besides being a good beater as a 3/3 flier for 3, Resplendent Angel is a payoff for lifegain strategies, effectively making 4/4 angels if you gain 5+ life.
 It can even trigger itself via the activated ability.

 Aven Mindcensor

 Flash Aven Mindcensor in response to your opponent trying to search their library.
-It’s only a 2/1 flier but has to find what they want in the top 4 cards.
-It gets even worse in EDH since it’s a 4 in 100 chance to find something.
+It’s only a 2/1 flier, but they have to find what they want in the top four cards.
+It gets even better in EDH since it’s a much smaller chance they find the right cards.

 From now on while the Mindcensor is in play, only you can search libraries effectively.